markusweigelt/dfg-viewer/Documentation/Index.rst

     ./vendor/bin/typo3cms configuration:set 'FE/pageNotFoundOnCHashError' 0

-Now you have a working TYPO3 9.5 LTS installation and you can continue with composer to install DFG-Viewer extension.
+Now you have a working TYPO3 9.5 LTS installation and you can continue with composer to install DFG-Main extension.

-Install DFG-Viewer and Kitodo.Presentation via Composer
+Install DFG-Main and Kitodo.Presentation via Composer
 -------------------------------------------------------

 Composer commands::

     # make sure you haven't set the platform php version to 7.2
     composer config platform.php 7.3
-    # install DFG-Viewer extension
+    # install DFG-Main extension
     composer require slub/dfgviewer:^6.0

-This will install the DFG-Viewer 6.0 extension and Kitodo.Presentation 4.0 from `Packagist <https://github.com/slub/dfg-viewer>`_.
+This will install the DFG-Main 6.0 extension and Kitodo.Presentation 4.0 from `Packagist <https://github.com/slub/dfg-viewer>`_.

 Install the Extension via extension manager or CLI::